danchoi/vmail/README.markdown

 Vmail can generate a message list by performing an IMAP search on the current mailbox.
 From the message list window, type `,s`.
 This will prompt you for a search query.
-The search query is an optional number specifying the number of messages to return, followed by a valid IMAP search query.
+The search query should be a valid IMAP search query.

 Here are some example search queries.

     # the default
-    100 all
+    all

     # all messages from thematrix.com domain
     from thematrix.com